F A Q

 No. See detailed answer below, but no.

 A. Between 30,000 and 40,000 creative artists are onboard.
-Not on any one time capsule, mind you, except for Polaris, which collects everything.
+Not on any one time capsule, mind you, except for Polaris, which currently collects everything.
 Collectively over six time capsules, definitely more; we simply stopped counting.
 Archives include not only individual works, but magazines, catalogs, poetry anthologies, short story collections.
 One collection can represent hundreds of authors; several years' worth of magazine issues will include the works of thousands of artists.

 Q. How many works are there in total onboard?